 Committing to Making a Difference

-Teach STEM in a High Needs School District in NJ
+Teach STEM in a High Needs School District

 Almost convinced?
 Read more about the nationwide need for high quality science and math teachers, the rewards of teaching, and the benefits of being a STEM Scholar at Rider University.

 To see if Rider’s STEM Teacher Scholarship program is the right path for you, complete a brief qualifying quiz and you will be contacted by the program director.

 The 2021-2022 application for STEM Scholars is not currently available.
 Check back soon for an update.
 Applications are normally accepted and reviewed on a rolling basis, but for course scheduling and advising purposes, interested students are strongly encouraged to contact Dr. Danielle Jacobs by February 28, 2022, well before submitting an application.

 Learn more about requirements and opportunities for current scholars.

 Like RiderSTEM on Facebook to stay up-to-date on upcoming events aimed at prospective scholars, and to learn about what our current and former scholars are doing now.